 Wearing a hat has always been one of my favorite styling tricks.
 They keep you warmer in the winter, they provide some shade in the summer, and they cover troublesome hair.
-I own fedoras, Panamas, roll brim, straw and felt ones but no ball caps, cloches, boaters, buckets, beanies or Newsboy caps.
+I own fedoras, Panamas, roll brim, straw, and felt ones but no ball caps, cloches, boaters, buckets, or beanies.
 Keep reading to learn why.

 A hat makes a bold statement, so I keep the neckline open and never wear a necklace with a hat.
 I wear earrings mostly to cover the hole in my ears, never large eye-catching ones with a hat.
 Too many accessories always take a look in the wrong direction.

 We visited First Watch on Sunday.
 It is a delightful daytime cafe serving fresh, healthy options for breakfast or lunch only.

 I had the Frittata Rustica, a classic Italian-style omelet with kale, house-roasted Crimini mushrooms, onions, and tomatoes topped with Mozzarella Parmesan cheese—served with ciabatta toast and a salad.
 It was excellent!